The Skinny on Shipping | NiftyTransfers Blog

 Weigh packages with a scale to get the lowest USPS rates based on the exact weight.
 I have a small scale that weighs up to 3 pounds, and for larger shipments I use a heavy duty scale that can weigh up to 400 pounds.
 I haven't been able to find the perfect scale; something that can weigh from 1 ounce to hundreds of pounds.
 If you find one, let me know!

-FREEBIES AND FILLERS: Buyers love finding extras in their packages; scrunchies, little candies, stickers, handwritten notes, and more.
+FREEBIES AND FILLERS: Buyers love finding extras in their packages; scrunchies, little candies, or cute nail files, stickers, handwritten notes, and more.
 Check out our assortment of thank you gifts here.

 Finally, when your order is ready to go, see if your address is eligible for free pickups from USPS!
 Schedule the day (or more) before and they will take your shipments from you.
 No more trips to the Post Office!